immcantation/changeo/README.md

 collection of trans-membrane antigen-receptor proteins located on the surface of T and B lymphocytes.
 Change-O is a suite of utilities to handle advanced analysis of Ig sequences following germline segment assignment.
-Change-O handles output from IMGT/High V-quest and works off of a tab-delimited database file.
+Change-O handles output from IMGT/HighV-QUEST and works off of a tab-delimited database file.
 It includes features for creating a personalized genotype, identifying sequences that are from a single B cell clone and inferring its lineage tree, analyzing amino acid properties, calculating diversity, generating a model of